sedkis/tyk-cicd-demo/httpbin/README.md

 This is a helm chart that deploys targeted application and a Tyk API.

 1. In `image` section, configure the application image tag.
+Alternatively, modify `appVersion` in `Charts.yaml`
 ```
 image:
   repository: docker.io/kong/httpbin